Michael Matthew Bowden

 Bowden made his debut with the Red Sox on August 30, 2008, being called up from the minors for one start against the Chicago White Sox, which he won, 8-2, giving up 2 runs on 7 hits in 5 innings.
 He was 9-7, 2.62 in the minor leagues that year, splitting his time between Portland and the AAA Pawtucket Red Sox.
 From 2009 to 2011, he was on a shuttle between Pawtucket and the majors.
 He went 4-6, 3.13 in 24 starts for Pawtucket in 2009, but was hit hard, to the tune of a 9.56 ERA, in 8 appearances with the major league team.
 In 2010, he was 6-4, 3.66 at Pawtucket as he began his conversion to a full-time relief pitcher.
 He made 16 starts in 31 appearances, but in Boston only worked out of the bullpen, making 14 appearances with an 0-1 record and a 4.70 ERA.
 Back at Pawtucket in 2011, he was 3-3, 2.73 with 16 saves in 41 relief outings before getting another call to Boston.
 That time, he pitched 14 games, with no record and a 4.05 ERA in 20 innings.

 Michael started the 2012 season in the Red Sox's bullpen, but made only two appearances before being designated for assignment; he had given up only 1 run in 3 innings, but the Sox's bullpen was reeling, incapable of filling the shoes of departed closer Jonathan Papelbon, and Bowden paid the price.
-Out of options, he could not be sent down to the minors, and on April 21st, the Red Sox sent him to the Chicago Cubs in return for OF Marlon Byrd.
+Out of options, he could not be sent down to the minors, and on April 21st, the Red Sox sent him to the Chicago Cubs in return for outfielder Marlon Byrd.
+He made his final big league appearance with Chicago in 2013.